ExPLoSiVe1988/cloudflare-telegram-bot/README.md

 # Cloudflare Telegram Bot

 A powerful and professional tool for managing your Cloudflare DNS records directly through Telegram.
-With advanced features like instant search, bulk actions, and proxy status toggling, this bot evolves from a simple utility into a complete management assistant.
+With advanced features like multi-language support, instant search, and bulk actions, this bot evolves from a simple utility into a complete management assistant.

 ---